 Succession planning is the art of strategically looking for the right fit, especially for the position of a senior management professional.
 If companies start to do succession planning as a process of putting HR strategy in place, the succession planning process would be successful beyond measure.
 Companies that begin succession planning just before the requirement increase their chances of failure, as the succession planning process should be a continuous event to be effective.

 Whenever the HR team is doing a succession planning strategy, they choose someone whose experience, qualifications, and ambition match the criteria for the senior management post.
 Moreover, the person (selected for the position to fill shortly) should be so imperative for the company that it can’t afford to lose them soon.
 The succession planning strategy is an art and science.
 And it has a lot to do with the perpetuity of an organization.

 The succession planning strategy is tricky.
 It is the art of finding the right fit for a future empty position.
 The succession planning process is tough because it makes an HR dig through everyone in the company and chooses the right fit.
 The second reason it is tricky is that if the HR team fails to select the right person without realizing it, it will hugely affect the company in the long run.

 People don’t realize until it’s too late.
 But if a company has ongoing succession planning for its top positions, it would become more accessible for the HR team to make the right choice without going into much detail at the last moment.
 There would be less chance of making a mistake in choosing the candidate for future replacement.

-In this guide, we will be talking about “succession planning strategy”, why succession planning is important, the possible benefits you can get out of succession planning strategy, how to do succession planning (step by step procedure) and finally how you can integrate succession planning strategy into your HR strategy.
-We have a lot to discuss and if you hang on, you would get one or more ideas to implement in your business or company.
+In this guide, we will be talking about “succession planning strategy,” why succession planning is essential, the possible benefits you can get out of succession planning, how to do succession planning (step-by-step procedure), and finally, how you can integrate succession planning strategy into your HR strategy.
+We have a lot to discuss, and if you hang on, you will get one or more ideas to implement in your business or company.

 Let’s get started right away.